 As a flat footed runner, there are several types of shoes that will be a good fit for you.
 However, you likely want to avoid running shoes that have little to no support or that have lots of extra cushioning.

 What you do want to look for, though, is a shoe with a stiff midsole that isn’t going to twist when you run.
 The shoes should bend near the toes but not in the middle.
 The middle is where you need the greatest support.

 Go into a running store and look at the options.
 Guidance, stability, or motion control shoes might have the features your feet need.

 Those with flat feet need support outside the shoe and within the shoe.
 For this reason, yes, inserts can help your flat feet.
 Typically, the insole that comes with a running shoe has little to no support and tends to be a thin piece made of a foam material.

 Depending on how severe your flat feet are, you have several different options for orthotic inserts.
-You’ll likely want to work with a podiatrist to make sure that you’re getting an insole that will give you the arch support that you need, as insoles can range from soft to rigid support.
+Work with a podiatrist to make sure that you’re getting an insole that will give you the proper arch support.
+Insoles can range from soft to very rigid.

-Most people can purchase insoles that are generic and designed for anyone with fallen arches and flat feet, but if your condition is severe enough, you may want to look into getting a pair from a podiatrist that are designed and made specifically for your feet.
+Most people purchase generic insoles designed for anyone with fallen arches and flat feet.
+But if your condition is severe enough, get a pair from a podiatrist that are custom made for your feet.

 As a runner with flat feet, you have some unique things to keep in mind.
-If you make sure that you have the support you need, whether it’s new shoes or inserts, take the time to help rebuild your arches through exercises like toe curls, run on flat and softer surfaces, and massage your feet with a tennis ball or a hot water bath when you experience arch pain, you’ll start to notice that you really aren’t that different from other runners.
+Make sure that you have the support you need, and take the time to help rebuild your arches.
+Use exercises like toe curls, run on flat and softer surfaces, and massage your feet with a tennis ball or a hot water bath when you experience arch pain.
+You’ll start to notice that you really aren’t that different from other runners.